Adrian Peterson: Tennessee Titans

 After an injury to running back Derrick Henry, the Tennessee Titans signed Peterson to their practice squad on November 2, 2021.
 He was promoted to the active roster on November 5, 2021.
 He recorded his first rushing touchdown as a Titan in his team debut against the Los Angeles Rams in Week 9.
 On November 23, 2021, the Titans waived Peterson.

 Seattle Seahawks

 On December 1, 2021, Peterson was signed to the Seattle Seahawks practice squad.
 On December 4, 2021, Peterson was activated off the practice squad for the Seahawks' Week 13 game against the San Francisco 49ers, which the Seahawks won 30–23.
 Peterson scored a rushing touchdown in that game and tied Jim Brown for tenth on the all-time rushing touchdowns list with 126.
 Peterson became the first player in NFL history to score a rushing touchdown with six different teams.
-He was inactive for the remaining five games of the 2021 season.
-On January 17, 2022, he became a free agent.
+He was inactive for the remaining five games of the 2021 season, and became a free agent at season's end.

+Peterson remained unsigned through the entirety of the 2022 season.
+Prior to the 2023 season, Peterson stated that he had not retired from pro football and stated that he was willing to play for one more season, though he also stated that he would officially retire if he did not play in 2023.
+Peterson was ultimately not signed by any team and did not play in the 2023 or 2024 season.